vegaprotocol/documentation/docs/tutorials/proposals/volume-discount-program-proposal.md

 </Tabs>

 ## Voting
-All proposals are voted on by the community.

-To vote, community members need, at a minimum, the larger of the value of the following network parameters <NetworkParameter frontMatter={frontMatter} param="governance.proposal.VolumeDiscountProgram.minVoterBalance" /> or <NetworkParameter frontMatter={frontMatter} param="spam.protection.voting.min.tokens" /> associated to their Vega key.
+To vote, participants need, at a minimum, the larger of the value of the following network parameters <NetworkParameter frontMatter={frontMatter} param="governance.proposal.VolumeDiscountProgram.minVoterBalance" /> or <NetworkParameter frontMatter={frontMatter} param="spam.protection.voting.min.tokens" /> associated to their Vega key.

-Your proposal will need [participation](../../concepts/governance/lifecycle.md#how-the-outcome-is-calculated) of <NetworkParameter frontMatter={frontMatter} param="governance.proposal.VolumeDiscountProgram.requiredParticipation" /> and a majority of <NetworkParameter frontMatter={frontMatter} param="governance.proposal.VolumeDiscountProgram.requiredMajority" />.
+The proposal will need [participation](../../concepts/governance/lifecycle.md#how-the-outcome-is-calculated) of <NetworkParameter frontMatter={frontMatter} param="governance.proposal.VolumeDiscountProgram.requiredParticipation" /> and a majority of <NetworkParameter frontMatter={frontMatter} param="governance.proposal.VolumeDiscountProgram.requiredMajority" />.

-Proposers who invite feedback, engage with comments, and make revisions to meet the needs of the community are more likely to be successful.

 ## Enactment
 If successful, the program changes will go live in the epoch following the time you specify in the `enactmentTimestamp` field.